camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Event Sub Process

-Event Sub Processes can be migrated like [embedded sub processes]({{< relref "#embedded-sub-process" >}}).
-It is possible to map an event sub process to an embedded sub process and vice versa.

-Regarding their event triggers, their start events can be mapped by providing a migration instruction.
+The start events of a event sub process can be mapped by providing a migration instruction.
 See the [events section]({{< relref "#events" >}}) for the semantics of migration instructions between events.

 ## Flow Node Markers